mhashir03/100Reasons/README.md

 # Merriam - 100 Reasons

-A web application built with modern frontend technologies that displays 100 personalized messages in an interactive notebook-style interface.
+A beautifully crafted web application built with Next.js that displays 100 personalized love messages in an interactive notebook-style interface, decorated with colorful tulips.

 ## Project Overview

-This application presents 100 personalized notes in a visually appealing format.
-Each note contains a unique message that appears on customizable colorful notes in a responsive grid layout.
+This romantic digital gift presents 100 unique love notes in a visually appealing format.
+Each message appears on a colorful sticky note with realistic details like pins, paper clips, and tape.
+The application features a welcoming modal and decorative tulip elements created entirely with CSS.

 ## Key Features

+- **Welcoming Experience**: Beautiful welcome modal with personalized message and centered tulip decorations
-- **Interactive UI**: Responsive design with a welcome modal and scrollable content
+- **Interactive UI**: Responsive design with smooth transitions and a scrollable notebook layout
-- **Custom Components**:
+- **Customized Components**:
-  - Note component with randomized colors and rotations
+  - Sticky notes with randomized colors, rotations, and attachment styles
-  - Realistic tulip elements created with pure CSS/inline styles
+  - Realistic tulip decorations created purely with CSS/inline styles
+  - Heart icons and handwritten-style typography
+- **Visual Details**:
-  - Animation effects on various elements
+  - Notebook paper aesthetic with decorative elements
-- **Organized Data Structure**: Message content separated from presentation logic
+  - Tulip fields at top and bottom of the content
+  - Varied note colors and positions for a realistic scatter effect
+- **Responsive Design**: Optimized experience across desktop and mobile devices

 ## Technical Implementation